-The Interim Provisions on the Prohibition of Commercial Bribery promulgated by the SAIC permits gifts of "small value" provided in the course of customary business practice and would not be considered commercial bribery.
+The Interim Provisions on Banning Commercial Bribery promulgated by the SAIC permit gifts of "small value" to be provided in the course of customary business practice and would not consider these to be commercial bribery.
 However, there is no legal guidance for the maximum amount of "small value".

 Gifts (such as sporting or entertainment tickets, social courtesy gifts, etc) for the personal benefit of healthcare professionals, either directly or through clinics and institutions, are prohibited under the RDPAC Code.
 Providing or offering cash, cash equivalents, or personal services is also prohibited.
-For these purposes, personal services are any type of service unrelated to the healthcare professional's profession and that confer a personal benefit to the healthcare professional.
+For these purposes, "personal services" are any type of service unrelated to the healthcare professional's profession which confer a personal benefit to the healthcare professional.

-However, promotional aids of minimal value (not more than RMB100 in value per item) and minimal quantity may be provided or offered to healthcare professionals solely for the promotion of OTC medicines (but not prescription-only medicines) if relevant to the practice of the healthcare professional.
+However, promotional aids of minimal value (not more than RMB100 in value per item) and minimal quantity may be provided or offered to healthcare professionals solely for the promotion of over-the-counter medicines (but not prescription-only medicines) if relevant to the practice of the healthcare professional.
 Similarly, items of medical utility to enhance the provision of medical services and patient care are also conditionally permitted under the RDPAC Code with a limit of RMB500 per item.
 Even if each individual item is appropriate, such offering should not be made on more than an occasional basis.